 For example, the contract may say something like this,

 Person X becomes the property of Person Y. Person X forfeits all rights of speech, assembly, petition, and legal representation.
 Additionally Person X forfeits any claims to a wage, vacation, health benefits, sick pay, and days off.
 Person X forfeits the right to travel or to move freely in order to seek employment elsewhere.
-Additionally, if Person X is ever found away from the property limits defined in the attached appendix, or without Person Y as an escort, the local authorities or citizens must return Person X to said property.
+Additionally, if Person X is ever found off or away from the property limits defined in the attached appendix, or without Person Y as an escort, the local authorities or citizens must return Person X to said property.
 These rights Person X has agreed to forfeit are not limited to those listed, but are subject to further arbitrary decisions of Person Y, Person X’s owner.
 This contract is bound until the death of Person X or upon Person Y’s decree to terminate the contract and grant Person X his freedom.

 Now, if the governing authorities have no right to interfere with Person X’s signing this contract, then the libertarian must admit that something similar or identical to slavery must be allowed to exist in a free society because it was an agreement freely entered into by consenting adults.

-The conservative position, the position that is morally sane, argues that yes, there are moral precepts the governing authorities must enforce, whether or not they are recognized by various peoples attempting to enter into a contract such as the one suggested above.
+The traditionalist position, the position that is morally sane, argues that yes, there are moral precepts the governing authorities must enforce, whether or not they are recognized by various peoples attempting to enter into a contract such as the one suggested above.
 In principle, slavery cannot exist in a society if such a society is going to claim that it is the champion of freedom.
 Mere consent does not capture the necessary and sufficient conditions of a just, free, and legitimate contractual right.

 – Lucas G. Westman